Boston Properties, Inc. (BXP) Shares Decline Despite Market Challenges - News Heater

 Is It Worth Investing in Boston Properties, Inc. (NYSE: BXP) Right Now?

-Boston Properties, Inc. (NYSE: BXP) has a price-to-earnings ratio of 12.34x that is above its average ratio.
-Additionally, the 36-month beta value for BXP is 1.20.
-There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 1 rating it as “overweight,” 13 rating it as “hold,” and 1 rating it as “sell.”
+The price-to-earnings ratio for Boston Properties, Inc. (NYSE: BXP) is above average at 12.65x, while the 36-month beta value is 1.21.Analysts have differing opinions on the stock, with 6 analysts rating it as a “buy,” 1 as “overweight,” 13 as “hold,” and 1 as “sell.”

-The average price predicted by analysts for BXP is $66.53, which is $14.37 above the current price.
-The public float for BXP is 156.47M and currently, short sellers hold a 5.97% ratio of that float.
-The average trading volume of BXP on October 26, 2023 was 1.52M shares.
+The average price point forecasted by analysts for Boston Properties, Inc. (BXP) is $66.53, which is $13.03 above the current market price.
+The public float for BXP is 156.47M, and currently, short sellers hold a 5.97% ratio of that floaft.
+The average trading volume of BXP on November 02, 2023 was 1.46M shares.

 BXP’s Market Performance

-BXP’s stock has seen a -7.83% decrease for the week, with a -9.63% drop in the past month and a -19.28% fall in the past quarter.
-The volatility ratio for the week is 3.04%, and the volatility levels for the past 30 days are at 3.41% for Boston Properties, Inc. The simple moving average for the past 20 days is -6.59% for BXP’s stock, with a -12.89% simple moving average for the past 200 days.
+BXP’s stock has seen a 2.57% increase for the week, with a -1.74% drop in the past month and a -20.27% fall in the past quarter.
+The volatility ratio for the week is 3.39%, and the volatility levels for the past 30 days are at 3.28% for Boston Properties, Inc. The simple moving average for the last 20 days is -2.06% for BXP stock, with a simple moving average of -10.05% for the last 200 days.

 Analysts’ Opinion of BXP